 The audience at the North Carolina Museum of Art roared with laughter during these comedies.
 It was really gratifying for a programmer like me.
 In Dog Shy when the mother tells Charley to “Give the Duke a bath,” the reaction was deafening.
 Any comedian today would kill for a killer laugh like that.

 Ethan Uslan, our esteemed pianist tonight, is a ragtime/jazz pianist based in Charlotte, North Carolina.
-He is a 3-time winner of the World Championship Old-Time Piano Playing Contest and has performed all over the USA, Europe, and Cyberspace, where his jazzed-up Für Elise has gone viral.
+He is a 3-time winner of the World Championship Old-Time Piano Playing Contest (check You Tube) and has performed all over the USA, Europe, and Cyberspace, where his jazzed-up Für Elise has gone viral.